SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/proofpoint-tap.md

 <img src={useBaseUrl('img/send-data/proofpoint-logo.png')} alt="icon" width="140"/>

-The Sumo Logic app for Proofpoint Targeted Attack Protection App (TAP) provides comprehensive visibility and analysis of messages and clicks of malicious URLs.
+The Sumo Logic app for Proofpoint Targeted Attack Protection (TAP) app provides comprehensive visibility and analysis of messages and clicks of malicious URLs.
 Proofpoint TAP is a cybersecurity solution offered by Proofpoint, a leading cybersecurity company.
 By leveraging advanced technologies and threat intelligence, Proofpoint TAP helps organizations detect and mitigate sophisticated threats, reducing the risk of successful cyberattacks.

 Key features of the Proofpoint TAP app include: